dccircuit/IGME-235-Spring-2020/projects/project-3.md

     - your creativity
     - the quality of the experience you create
     - the soundness of your programming in your chosen tech stack
+        - don't miss the requirement to include an ES6 `class` somewhere in your project
     - how far you went beyond what we did in class, as described below

 ## III.
 Requirements